firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=ghlzqtqxnzctvvajwwag&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Tue Jun  2 04:10:03 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun  3 04:20:25 UTC 2015.

 The ipset `ib_bluetack_webexploit` has **1460** entries, **1460** unique IPs.